 I’m a mom, partner, writer, writing instructor, gardener, block club leader, and contemplative Christian living in Minneapolis.
 I dedicate my time to creative emergence, in myself, my family, and my students.

 As a teacher and spiritual director

-I hold the space for others to participate in the creation of their own sacred stories.
-I do this by teaching skills (in listening, in the craft of writing, in giving and receiving feedback), asking questions, offering ethical and relational guidelines, and fostering community.
-I am particularly interested in how the creative process can become a fruitful spiritual practice.
-Classes.
+I hold space for others to participate in the creation of their own sacred stories.
+I teach skills (in listening, in the craft of writing, in giving and receiving feedback), ask questions, offer ethical and relational guidelines, and foster community.
+The creative process can become a fruitful spiritual practice.

 As a writing coach

-I am committed to supporting authors of literary fiction and nonfiction in the creation of honest, artful, and fully-realized work.
-I specialize in facilitating writing as a spiritual practice and teaching the craft of writing to those whose passion resides in a profession or avocation, who desire to share stories about their subject.
+I am committed to supporting authors of literary fiction and nonfiction in creating honest, artful, and fully-realized work.
+I specialize in facilitating writing as a spiritual practice and teaching the craft of writing to those whose passion resides in a profession or avocation.

 Because I understand writing to be a process and the creation of a book to be a journey into new ways of seeing a subject, I most often work with authors and their projects over a period of time, offering manuscript critique, conversation about the writing process, and support through revision.
 For this reason, I limit my work to those with established writing practices.

 I tailor my services to meet each writer’s needs.
 Our work together might include: